 It intuitively senses danger.
 It primes our body to react to danger before our conscious, logical brains get a chance to think about what’s going on.
-We’ve all seen online videos of people jumping out of the way just before a car’s about to hit them.
-Or people avoiding dangerous animal attacks.
+We’ve all seen videos of people jumping out of the way just before a car’s about to hit them.
+Or diving away just before a crocodile attacks.
 Those split-second survival reactions come from the amygdala.

 Marketing and the amygdala

-Our thought as we read this though, was that until very recently, we’d never heard anyone in marketing talk about the amygdala.
-No-one there seems to know what it is.
-It’s only because we’ve studied behavioural science, that we now see the odd marketing researcher or copywriter mention the amygdala.
-But we reckon most marketers or agencies have no idea what the amygdala is, or what it does.
+Our thought reading this though, was that until recently, we’d never heard anyone in marketing talk about the amygdala.
+No one there seems to know what it is.
+It’s only since behavioural science started getting popular, that we now see the odd marketing researcher or copywriter mention the amygdala.
+But we reckon most marketers or agencies still have no idea what the amygdala is, or what it does.

 And that’s a missed opportunity.

-Because the same fight or flight mechanism which alerts us to the crashing car or wild animal activates when we’re suddenly exposed to new and unexpected marketing messages.
+Because the same fight or flight mechanism which alerts us to the crashing car or carnivorous crocodile kicks in when we’re exposed to new and unexpected marketing messages.

 Your brand name’s not on the list

-If you think of your customer’s brain as like a nightclub your marketing message is trying to get entry to, the amygdala’s the bouncer on the door.
+If you think of your customer’s brain as like a nightclub your marketing message is trying to get into, the amygdala is the bouncer on the door.

 It’s our brain’s first line of defence against the unknown.
 If your (brand) name’s not on the list, you’re not getting in.

 That’s why customers ignore your adverts.
 Delete your emails.
 Reject your connection request.
-They haven’t passed the amygdala test.
+You haven’t passed the amygdala test.

 How do you fix that?
 You build trust.

 So you do targeted messages talking about a customer’s actual problem.
-Not mass and generic blasts which try to appeal to everyone, but actually appeal to no-one.
+Not mass, generic blasts which try to appeal to everyone.
 You get specific.
 You show empathy.
 To get past the amygdala with your message, you create messages which make the customer’s brain want to welcome you in.
 You make it about them, not about you.

-Our thought is that much of this is down to over-confidence.
+Our thought is it’s mostly down to over-confidence.
 Most of us think we know a lot more than we do.
 That we know enough.
 But this belief closes us off to new ways of thinking.
 And many marketers seem particularly guilty of this.

-Daniel Kahnemann in his book Thinking Fast and Slow calls this WYSIATI.
+Daniel Kahneman in his book Thinking, Fast and Slow calls this WYSIATI.
 What You See Is All There Is.

-It’s the Fast (System 1 as he calls it) part of our brains which make quick, rule of thumb judgements about how to handle everyday situations.
+It’s the Fast (System 1 as he calls it) part of our brains which makes quick, rule-of-thumb judgements about how to handle everyday situations.

 Our emotional brains / limbic systems play a big role in this type of decision-making.
 It’s what leads us to make snap judgments about people and situations.

-For example, there’s an old saying about “never trusting a man wearing brown shoes”.
-But rationally, that makes no senses.
-The colour of someone’s shoes makes very little difference to anything.
-But emotionally, for some people, brown shoes are a warning signal of someone who’s unreliable.
+For example, there’s an old saying that goes, “Never trust a man wearing brown shoes”.
+But rationally, that makes no sense.
+Shoe colour makes very little difference to anything.
+But emotionally, for some people, brown shoes signal unreliability.

 Recognise prejudice and biases